Stan Design

 So, here are 5 easy steps to maintain, clean, and lubricate your Jack.
 We will cover their proper storage techniques and ideal storage conditions in the following section before ending this blog.

 1. Set up a maintenance routine to keep inspections regular without forgetting about it.
-Even though jacks rarely demand any attention, meaning you can inspect them twice or thrice a year, but please keep an eye out for unusual issues and do not hesitate to consult professionals as not all repairs are DIY (do it yourself) friendly.
+Even though jacks rarely demand attention and can be inspected two to three times a year, it’s important to watch for unusual issues and do not hesitate to consult professionals as not all repairs are DIY (do it yourself) friendly.

 2. Release pressure before putting away the jack.
 Bleed the cylinders regularly before storage when the jack seems to strain in lifting and supporting loads.
 Not only does releasing the pressure make the tool more compact and easier to store, but it also releases stress on the system that can contribute to the deterioration of various components, enhancing its overall performance.